 The ability to maintain homeostasis is conserved from unicellular organisms to mammals, which requires sensing and responding to the environment.
 Similar to pathogen infection, tissue injury is an ancient and universal insult that disrupts tissue and organismal homeostasis.
 Prompt sensing and repair of the injury is essential for organismal health and survival.
-While mechanisms of host defense through innate immune sensing of pathogen-derived “non-self” signals have been elucidated, how tissue injury is sensed by the host to coordinate repair is less clear.
+While mechanisms of host defense through innate immune sensing of pathogen-derived “non-self” signals have been elucidated, how tissue injury is sensed by mammals to coordinate repair is less clear.

 Drawing parallels between pathogen defense and injury repair, our projects focus on: